rust-lang/rust-wiki-backup/Note-style-guide.md

 ## Error messages

-Rust code in error messages should be enclosed in backticks.
+Rust code in error messages should be enclosed in backquotes.

 Examples: